abuicke/tarot/the celtic cross.md

 # The Celtic Cross

 The Celtic Cross is a well known ten card tarot spread popularized by A. E. Waite in his *Pictorial Key to the Tarot*<sup>1</sup>.
+The cards in this spread can be grouped together as follows:

-- There are three cards related directly to the situation being asked about
+- There are three cards related directly to the situation at hand

 	- **1** the situation as it currently stands
 	- **2** the challenge